-The JCHD and local veterinarians partner together host affordable rabies clinics annually to vaccinate pets (cats, dogs, and ferrets).
+The Health Department partners with Jessamine County Animal Care and Control to host affordable rabies clinics annually to vaccinate pets (cats, dogs, and ferrets).
 The clinics are held in June and cost $5.00 per rabies vaccine.

 Batproofing Your Home and other Bat information Published by University of Arizona

 210 East Walnut Street Nicholasville, KY 40356